 It seems that the turn of winter and spring is an interesting time to visit Tallinn – you can get two seasons at once!

 It happened to us when we were visiting Tallinn during Easter break this year.
 Our trip covered two of the Baltic countries – we started in Riga in Latvia and finished it off in Estonia.
-Full of amazing food, local beverages (Vanna Tallinn) and interesting sights, this short Baltic excursion was a great one.
+Full of amazing food, local beverages (Vanna Tallinn), and interesting sights, this short Baltic excursion was a great one.

 Note: During Easter Holidays the opening times for museums and other sights in Tallinn can vary.
-Monday is also a common day for the museums to be closed in Europe, so if you have a chance, try to extend your stay either to Saturday before the Easter Sunday or to Tuesday after the holidays.
+Monday is also a common day for museums to be closed in Europe, so if you have a chance, try to extend your stay either to Saturday before Easter Sunday or to Tuesday after the holidays.

 The best Tallinn sightseeing – things to do in Tallinn during winter and spring

 Part of the UNESCO heritage list, picture-perfect Tallinn Old Town is not to be missed.
 You can walk on the cobbled streets and feel like you stepped back in time to the medieval age.
 Orange roofs and colorful buildings with a snow cover look even prettier.
 It feels so peaceful to just wander around and stop in all the cozy cafes on the way.
 Take this Tallinn walking tour with a local to get to know the city and its history even better.

 Here are some of our favourite Tallinn sights in the Old Town:

 Town Hall Square (Raekoja Plats)